andrewchambers/sftpplease/README.md

 # sftpplease

 This program acts as a secure bridge between an ssh server and supported cloud providers.
-This lets you use sftp and scp client to access cloud prividers like dropbox without installing any closed source software on your devices :).
+This lets you use sftp and scp client to access cloud providers like dropbox without installing any closed source software on your devices :).

 Any sftp or scp client should work, I have tested with filezilla and openssh sftp/scp.